waikato-ahuora-smart-energy-systems/idaes-pse/docs/reference_guides/model_libraries/generic/property_models/helmholtz_parameters.rst

    \phi_i^0 = \sum_i -a_i \ln\left|\cosh\left(g_i \frac{T_c}{T^*} \tau\right)\right|

-A truncated example of a main parameter file is provided below, with the Helmholtz ideal energy contribution made up of a combination of type 1, 2, and 3 expressions:
+A truncated example of a main parameter file is provided below, with the Helmholtz ideal energy contribution, made up of a combination of type 1, 2, and 3 expressions:

     {
         "comp": "co2",